Get Your Premium Membership

 Premium Member Velvety Velour

-conjuring a magical sight.
+creating a magical sight.

-And a molten moon starts to glow
+And a rising moon starts to glow,

-in the blackness of outer space.
+against the black backdrop of space.

-Held in night's ebony embrace
+Held in Night's ebony embrace,

 Categories: perceptively, 10th grade, beautiful, imagery,